uprighted-learners/zorkington/README.md

 <!--/BOX-->

-# Icebox
+## Icebox Challenges - Bonus

 * Create a **puzzle** that can be solved to win, or loose, the game.

 * Have a **status line** exist at the bottom of the screen, showing room name.

-* Write a **word wrapping** function and use it to wrap all printed output to a maxiumum 80 characters per line.
+* Write a **word wrapping** function and use it to wrap all printed output to a maximum 80 characters per line.
 See the [Wikipedia article](https://en.wikipedia.org/wiki/Characters_per_line) for more history on this subject.